mmoalem/Side-Step/README.md

 Contributions are always welcome.
 The inherent novelty of Audio Transformer-Based Diffusion makes these scripts fresh, and your contributions help every one of us.
 Open an issue, send a PR, or just share your results.

+---
+## Contrubutors

 Massive shoutout to [Signorlimone](https://github.com/Signorlimone) for designing and compositing the Side-Step logo.
+Amazing work done by @robustini in the training pipeline and lovely optiimizations